seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 - `TemplateException`: If the template file cannot be loaded or parsed.
 - `TemplateConditionException`: If a condition expression in the template is invalid or unsafe to evaluate.
+- `TemplateExpressionException`: If a span expression in the template is invalid.
 </details>

 ## `Synthetic`